Doctors (2000 TV series): 2000–2016: Decade of Doctors and 3000 episodes

 On 16 February 2011, Doctors aired its 2000th episode titled "Quarantine", which was extended and ran for 60 minutes.
-From 17 September 2012 for 5 days, special red button episodes aired after the regular episodes, focusing on the conclusion of the Harrison Kellor (James Larkin) storyline, exploring Elaine Cassidy (Janet Dibley) and how she dealt with Harrison's change of plea for Lauren Porter's (Alexis Peterman) murder.
+From 17 September 2012, for five days, special red button episodes aired after the regular episodes, focusing on the conclusion of the Harrison Kellor (James Larkin) storyline, exploring Elaine Cassidy (Janet Dibley) and how she dealt with Harrison's change of plea for Lauren Porter's (Alexis Peterman) murder.
 In 2012, Doctors aired a "Shakespeare week", with episodes themed around "a number of his most popular plays".
 On 16 June 2015, Trotter departed from the position of executive producer, with Mike Hobson assuming the position from the next day.
 Episodes in that year averaged at 1.7 million viewers, with the highest rating of the year being 1.94 million.
 In February 2015, Doctors sparked criticism after the word "pussy" was used in an episode.
 Due to the programme being transmitted in the daytime, the claims of "offensive language" led to an investigation by Ofcom, a broadcasting regulator.
 They were later cleared of any breaches of the code, with an Ofcom spokesperson stating: "Following investigation, we found this BBC One soap didn't break our rules for offensive language before the watershed.
 The language used in the show was justified by the context it was presented in and aired at a time when children were unlikely to be watching."

 On 10 September 2015, Doctors aired its 3000th episode, "The Heart of England", which was extended and ran for 60 minutes.
-The average viewing figures for 2015 was 2 million.
+The average viewing figure for 2015 was 2 million.
 Later that year, to commemorate the 400th year of Shakespeare's death, the soap revisited his work, with a week of episodes focusing specifically on his sonnets.
 The cast filmed scenes at the Royal Shakespeare Company in Stratford-upon-Avon for the episodes, one of which includes Heston reciting Sonnet 73 to girlfriend Ruhma Hanif (Bharti Patel).
 Series producer Lloyd also stated that due to the rise of homelessness in the Birmingham area that year, the soap would be featuring a week that focuses on homelessness.
 The "emotional and powerful" homelessness week aired in May 2016.
 Script editor Nasreen Ahmed stated that lots of research went into the week, with researchers constantly finding new statistics and information.
 She added that it was tricky to cover the "darker stuff" with their daytime transmission slot, but opined that Doctors is the perfect platform for a homelessness storyline, due to the links to the medical surgery.